-Frederic William Stanfield - Born May 4, 1944 in Toronto, Ontario is a Canadian former professional ice Hockey centre & winger.
+Frederic William "Fred" Stanfield - Born May 4, 1944 in Toronto, Ontario - Died September 13, 2021 in Amherst, New York was a Canadian ice Hockey centre & winger.

 Stanfield played his junior Hockey in St. Catharines, Ontario, first with the St. Catharines Teepees in 1961, then with the St. Catharines Black Hawks from 1962 to 1964 (the Teepees were renamed the Black Hawks).
 Stanfield led the Black Hawks in scoring for both seasons there, and his final season, 1964, he was third in the league in scoring with 109 points, as well as being awarded the Max Kaminsky Trophy as the league's most sportsmanlike player.

 Called up for the 1964–65 season to the NHL Chicago Black Hawks, Stanfield played the full season with Chicago, and then the next two seasons split his time between the Black Hawks and Chicago's minor league affiliate, the Central Professional Hockey League / CPHL St. Louis Braves.

 On May 15, 1967, Stanfield was traded, along with Phil Esposito and Ken Hodge, to the Boston Bruins, for defenceman Gilles Marotte, Pit Martin, and minor league goaltender Jack Norris.
 This would turn out to be one of the NHL's more infamous trades.